 Victory Over Genocide Day

-Observed each year in Cambodia on January 7th, Victory Over Genocide Day is a holiday that commemorates the end of the Khmer Rouge Regime in 1979.
-This organization merged radical communist policies such as taking children from their parents and forcibly enforcing self-sufficiency in an attempt to return the country of Cambodia back to rural, agricultural culture.
+Observed each year in Cambodia on January 7th, Victory Over Genocide Day is a holiday that commemorates the end of the Khmer Rouge regime in 1979.
+This organization implemented radical communist policies, such as taking children from their parents and forcibly enforcing self-sufficiency, in an attempt to return the country of Cambodia to a rural, agricultural culture.

-In the four years of their regime, it’s estimated that about 25% of the entire population of Cambodia were killed by overwork, starvation, illness, or execution.
-That makes the Khmer Rouge campaign one of the most effective genocide campaigns in Cambodian history.
+In the four years of their regime, it is estimated that about 25% of the entire population of Cambodia were killed by overwork, starvation, illness, or execution.
+That makes the Khmer Rouge campaign one of the most lethal genocide campaigns in Cambodian history.

-Cambodia was a base of operations for communist forces during the Vietnam War, and after the war, an offshoot of the Vietnam People’s Army called the Red Khmer or Khmer Rouge as its most popularly known came into power in 1975.
+Cambodia was a base of operations for communist forces during the Vietnam War, and after the war, an offshoot of the Vietnam People’s Army called the Red Khmer, or Khmer Rouge as it is most popularly known, came into power in 1975.

 They continued their campaign of genocide for four long years before Vietnamese troops entered Cambodia and began their assault on the Red Khmer on January 7, 1979.
-On April 17, 1979, the Red Khmer would officially surrender.
+On April 17, 1979, the Red Khmer officially surrendered.

 Facts About Cambodia